Created on

 execute tac report

-Make sure to collect packet capture and all the logs mentioned above around the same and attach it to the Fortinet case updates.
+Make sure to collect packet captures and all the logs mentioned above around the same time and attach them to the Fortinet case updates.

 Related articles: